complexity.zone Helix Harmonic Analyzer

 Method 3

-In step 6, use variable weights instead of blue slides to simply determine the amplitude and phase for each half of the period (separate measurements), and then combine the resulting weights for finding the resulting amplitude and phase.
+In step 6, use variable weights instead of blue sliders to more simply determine the amplitude and phase for each half of the period (separate measurements), and then combine the resulting weights for estimating the resulting amplitude and phase.
 The latter alternative is useful if you just want to know the amplitude and phase, without the need for synthesis.

 Method 4

-Construct a more flexible Helix, where all the slides can be turned freely around the axis.
-For determining the second harmonic, simply evenly arrange all the sliders so that it turns a full 720 degrees over the axis.
-With this construction it is desired to have a large number of sliders, for accuracy.
+Construct a more flexible Helix, where all the rods can be turned freely around the axis.
+For determining the second harmonic, simply evenly arrange all the rods so that it turns a full 720 degrees over the axis.
+With this construction it is desired to have a large number of rods, for accuracy.
 The advantage of this construction is that it is a more general construction, and can even be used to determine the constant term.

 An improved design: the Variable Helix Harmonic Analyzer

-A better design would be one that has many freely rotating slides.
+A better design would be one that has many freely rotating rods.
 The recording process would be much easier.
-Recording would be done in a single pass, with all slides' angles set to 0, creating flat set of slides, like an abacus.
-Then for each harmonic to analyse, apply a 360 degree rotation to the slides, evenly spread across the axis, and determine the rest-weight in each case.
+Recording would be done in a single pass, with all rods' angles set to 0, creating flat set of rods, like an abacus.
+Then for each harmonic to analyse, apply a 360 degree rotation to the rods, evenly spread across the axis, and determine the rest-weight in each case.

 Tim Samshuijzen